 Eating walnuts during pregnancy is beneficial as they are:

-Walnuts contain omega-3 fatty acids that are good for both the mother and the fetus.
-The fatty acids stimulate the activity of the brain cells, and also help in vision development of the fetus (3).
+Walnuts contain omega-3 fatty acids that are good for both mother and fetus.
+Fatty acids stimulate the activity of the brain cells, and also help in vision development of the fetus (3).

 Walnuts are rich in arginine, an amino acid that helps relax constricted blood vessels and stimulates blood flow.
 It, therefore, lowers the risk of high blood pressure and also manages cholesterol levels in the body (4).

 The powerful antioxidants such as quinone, juglone, tannins, tellimagrandin, copper, and vitamin E present in walnuts protect the mother-to-be and the fetus from free radical damage.
-Eating walnuts will, therefore, improve immunity and protect from infections (5).
+Eating walnuts could improve immunity and increase protection from infections (5).

 Walnuts are the best sources of folic acid that aids in the development of the brain and neurological system of the baby.
 It also lowers the risk of neural tube defects and congenital malformations in the baby (6).